prakashlab/squid-tracking/software/README.md

 ```
 python3 main.py
 python3 main_camera_only.py
-python3 main_motion_only.py
 ```
-To start the program when no hardware is connected, use
+To start the program when no cameras are connected, use
 ```
-python3 main_simulation.py
+python3 main.py --simulation
 ```